jenniferhubermayer/member-list-using-array/README.md

 # member-list-using-array | Online member list

-Enter a name in the text field and just press the button to expand the list.
-Delete the last entry by clicking on "reset".
+This is a solution for an online member list.
+Simply enter a name in the text field and press the button "hinzufügen" to expand the list.
+Delete the last entry by clicking on "rückgängig".

 ## Table of contents